-For our fiscal year 2022 annual incentive plan, our compensation committee determined to use the preestablished performance goals noted in the table below.
+For our fiscal year 2023 annual incentive plan, our compensation committee determined to use the pre-established performance goals noted in the table below.
 Our compensation committee believes these performance goals reflect commonly recognized measures of financial and operating performance within our industry and are key drivers of sustained value creation for our stockholders.
 The performance goals and weightings, in addition to our actual performance, are set forth in the following table:

-Performance Goal Weighting Threshold Target Maximum Actual Performance Revenue (1) 20% \$274.5 million \$305.0 million \$457.7 million \$310.0 million New Bookings (ARR) (2) 20% 61.2 million \$76.5 million \$114.75 million \$54.2 million Adjusted EBITDA (3) 20% \$(58.3) million \$(53.0) million \$(53.0) million \$(42.4) million Adjusted Gross Margin (4) 20% 42.55% 44.8% 44.8% 46.5% Member Satisfaction (5) 20% 72 / 64/ 64 90 / 80/ 80 100 / 100 / 100 92/91/87
+Actual Performance Goal Weighting Threshold Maximum Performance Revenue (1) 25% \$328.5 million \$547.5 million \$363.1 million New Bookings (ARR) (2) 25% \$60.0 million \$112.5 million \$72.0 million Adjusted EBITDA (3) 25% \$(41.3) million \$(37.5) million \$(36.5) million Net Promoter Score (4) 25% 48 100 71.5

 - (1) "Revenue" has the generally accepted meaning under U.S. GAAP accounting standards and refers to revenues reported in our quarterly 10-Q and annual 10-K filings.
 The Threshold represents 90% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum achievement level. - (2) "New Bookings (ARR)" refers to the annual recurring revenue generated by newly closed customer deals within the subject fiscal year.
-Annual recurring revenue is the measure of expected revenue to be generated from a deal in each fiscal year for which the deal will extend.
-For example, if we sign a customer deal that is expected to generate \$30 million over a three (3) year contract period, then the annual recurring revenue would be \$10 million.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum achievement level. - (2) "New Bookings (ARR)" refers to the annual recurring revenue generated by newly closed customer agreements within the subject fiscal year.
+Annual recurring revenue is the measure of estimated maximum average revenue to be generated from a customer agreement in each fiscal year for which the deal will cover.
+For example, if we sign a customer deal we estimate could generate a maximum of \$30 million over a three (3) year contract period, then the annual recurring revenue would be \$10 million.
 New Bookings is the aggregate amount of new annual recurring revenue generated in that fiscal year.
 New Bookings (ARR) was selected because it reflects our ability to acquire new customers and grow our business.
 The Threshold represents 80% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum - (3) "Adjusted EBITDA" is a non-GAAP financial measure reported in our quarterly 10-Q and annual 10-K filings that we define as net loss adjusted to exclude interest expense (net), income tax expense (benefit), depreciation and amortization, stock-based compensation, acquisition and integration-related costs, and change in fair value of contingent consideration.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 150% between the Target and Maximum achievement level. - (3) "Adjusted EBITDA" is a non-GAAP financial measure reported in our quarterly 10-Q and annual 10-K filings that we define as net loss adjusted to exclude interest expense (net), income tax expense (benefit), depreciation and amortization, stock-based compensation, acquisition and integration-related costs, change in fair value of contingent consideration, goodwill impairment, severance costs, and other income (expense).
 We believe Adjusted EBITDA provides a useful measure in evaluating our operating performance compared to that of other companies in our industry, as this measure generally eliminates the effects of certain items that may vary from company to company for reasons unrelated to overall operating performance.
-The Threshold represents 110% of the Target.
+The Threshold represents 80% of the Target.
 Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%.
-The Maximum achievement level is set at 100% achievement. - (4) "Adjusted Gross Margin" is a non-GAAP financial measure reported in our quarterly 10-Q and annual 10-K filings that we define as our adjusted gross profit divided by our revenue.
-Adjusted gross profit is defined as revenue less cost of revenue, excluding depreciation and amortization, and excluding stock-based compensation.
-We believe Adjusted Gross Margin provides a useful measure of our operating performance in that it eliminates the impact of certain noncash expenses and allows a direct comparison of these measures between periods without the impact of noncash expenses and certain other nonrecurring operating expenses.
-The Threshold represents 95% of the Target.
-Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%.
-The Maximum achievement level is set at 100% achievement.
+The Maximum achievement level is set at 100% achievement. - (4) "Net Promoter Score" is the measure of the satisfaction of our members with our services as calculated through the survey of such members telephonically or via the web.
+We believe Net Promoter Score is an important measure of the quality of our services and the outcomes that we deliver for those members.
+The Threshold represents 80% of the Target.
+Achievement between the Threshold and Target is linear from a minimum achievement payout of 80%, and then linear from 100% to 125% between the Target and Maximum achievement level.